Iran is tiles colors desert homes beach villas

-For those who got inspired by Justina Blakeney’s The New Bohemians and traveled with TASCHEN through the world’s best homes comes here something unseen: beautiful designed houses in Iran.
-Peek inside the homes of artists, entrepreneurs and architects in a barely known and mysterious country.
+For those who got inspired by Justina Blakeney’s The New Bohemians and traveled with TASCHEN through the world’s best homes comes here something unseen: beautifully designed houses in Iran.
+Peek inside the homes of artists, entrepreneurs, and architects in a barely known and mysterious country.

 Have you always wondered how Iranians live?
 In Behind Closed Curtains: Interior Design in Iran you find some extraordinary examples.
-With vibrant pictures it opens the doors to 16 homes all over the country and shows what makes Iranian design and architecture so special.
-Along the line readers get to know the country, people and stories behind the often closed curtains.
+With vibrant pictures, it opens the doors to 16 homes all over the country and shows what makes Iranian design and architecture so unique.
+Along the line, readers get to know the country, people, and stories behind the often closed curtains.

 The author, Lena Späth:

 Iran has one of the longest urban design history dating back more than 4,000 years.
 Persian builders and architects were employed for the construction of Babylon and the Taj Mahal.
 The focus of earlier, mostly scholar books has always been on the architecture itself not the decoration, furniture or handicrafts.